- What a Dog's Liver Does

 There are virtually no side effects.
 If the dog takes a very large dose of CBD, they may experience diarrhea, changes in appetite, or sedation.
 That's a far safer sounding list of side effects than most prescription medications can offer.

 CBD is not tried and true like traditional medications.
 The science is still new regarding it, and while it does show great promise and even veterinarians consider it a worthy secondary or primary treatment in many cases, you don't want to rule out the possibility that another route may prove necessary.
-CBD is best used when other treatments are proven ineffective, the side effects of a traditional treatment are threatening its success, or a disease has gone too far to be treated with conventional means.
+CBD is best used when other treatments are proven ineffective, the side effects of traditional treatment are threatening its success, or a disease has gone too far to be treated with conventional means.

 Using CBD Oil